Did You Know?

 Work-related fatigue can be caused by:

-Sleep-Disordered breathing (SDB) describes a group of disorders characterized by abnormalities of respiratory pattern (pauses in breathing) or the quantity of ventilation during sleep.
 Obstructive sleep apnea (OSA), the most common such disorder, occurs when the airway is blocked when the muscles of the upper airway relax during sleep, causing breathing to stop often for more than 10 seconds.
 This occurs repeatedly during sleep.

-Its no secret that workplace fatigue can be a contributing factor to serious car crashes.
+It's no secret that workplace fatigue can be a contributing factor to serious car crashes.
 In fact, 20% of serious vehicle accidents are linked to driver sleepiness.
 Driving while tired or fatigued is similar in magnitude to driving while under the influence of alcohol.

 The most common reasons for car crashes caused by a driver who has fallen asleep are: